Billingsgate

-Billingsgate is one of the 25 Wards of the City of London.
-This small City Ward is situated on the north bank of the River Thames between London Bridge and Tower Bridge in the south-east of the Square Mile.
+Billingsgate is one of the 25 wards of the City of London, with the City forming the historic and financial centre of Greater London, England.
+The ward is situated on the north bank of the River Thames between London Bridge and Tower Bridge in the south-east of the Square Mile.

-The modern Ward extends south to the Thames, west to Lovat Lane and Rood Lane, north to Fenchurch Street and Dunster Court, and east to Mark Lane and St Dunstan's Hill.
+The modern Ward of Billingsgate, per the latest (2013) adjustment of boundaries, extends south to the Thames, west to Lovat Lane and Rood Lane, north to Fenchurch Street and Dunster Court, and east to Mark Lane and St Dunstan's Hill.

 History

 Legendary origin

 Billingsgate's most ancient historical reference is as a water gate to the city of Trinovantum (the name given to London in medieval British legend), as mentioned in the Historia Regum Britanniae (Eng: History of the Kings of Britain) written c.
 1136 by Geoffrey of Monmouth.
 This work describes how Belinus, a legendary king of Britain said to have held the throne from about 390 BC, erected London's first fortified water gate:

 In the town of Trinovantum Belinus caused to be constructed a gateway of extraordinary workmanship, which in his time the citizens called Billingsgate, from his own name. ...
 Finally, when his last day dawned and carried him away from this life, his body was cremated and the ash enclosed in a golden urn.
 This urn the citizens placed with extraordinary skill on the very top of the tower in Trinovantum which I have described.